aydimir95/aydrafting-blog/content/posts/Post №1.md

 3. Displays the result in a **WPF dialog** via a ViewModel.

 > ✅ This article focuses only on the command.
-It assumes you’ve already wired a ribbon button (and .addin) that triggers StartupCommand.
+It assumes you’ve already wired a ribbon button (and .addin) that triggers `StartupCommand`.
+>
+> If you have no knowledge of how to set this up, I would suggest just skimming through - just for reference and going to the next post, where I will start from scratch.

 ---